LuiseRauch/portfolio-kami/contact.md

 feature-img: "img/color.png"
 ---

 Hi there!
 I love getting emails.
-Contact me at <a href="mailto:hello@luiserauch.com>hello@luiserauch.com<a/> or use the contact form.
+Contact me at <hello@luiserauch.com> or use the contact form.

 <form action="https://getsimpleform.com/messages?form_api_token=222f34d867606ec8a8179cffa66bebab" method="post">
   <!-- the redirect_to is optional, the form will redirect to the referrer on submission -->